sajkla/django-ultracache/README.rst

 Note
 ====

-This is the official home of the project.
+https://github.com/hedleyroos/django-ultracache is the official home of the project.
 It has moved from https://github.com/praekelt/django-ultracache.

 Django Ultracache
 =================